All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Eli Lilly's approach with tirzepatide offers the clearest precedent for what to expect with retatrutide.
 Tirzepatide was approved under two different brand names for two different indications: Mounjaro for type 2 diabetes (approved June 2022) and Zepbound for chronic weight management (approved November 2023).
 Same molecule, different names, different marketing, different patient populations.

 This two-name strategy serves several purposes.
-It allows Lilly to market the medication differently to diabetes patients and weight management patients, who have different concerns, motivations, and healthcare journeys.
+It allows Lilly to market the medication differently to diabetes patients and weight management patients, who have different concerns, motivations, and healthcare experiences.
 It creates separate revenue streams that can be tracked independently.
 And it can help with insurance coverage, as payers may have different formulary positions for diabetes medications versus obesity medications.

 Novo Nordisk used the same approach with semaglutide: Ozempic for diabetes and Wegovy for weight loss.
 This has become the industry standard for GLP-1 class medications that have dual indications.